asadayo2022/pleroma-bots/README.md

 # pleroma-bots
 Some python scripts that post and do polling on the fediverse, made for the Mastodon and Pleroma APIs

-check image-bot and polling-bot for comments explaning how it works, the rest of the files are not commented
+check image-bot and polling-bot for comments explaning how it works, the rest of the files are not commented WIPs

-the scripts are meant to be executed by crontab, you can execute them manually as well or however you want in order to have crontab do it this is a cron job example:
+the scripts are meant to be executed by crontab, you can execute them manually as well or however you want. in order to have crontab do it this is a cron job example:

 ```